Spin excitations of half-doped bilayer manganites: intermediate phase: Introduction

-Given the growing debate on the two main scenarios proposed for the ground state of half-doped manganites, in 2003 Ventura and Alascio~\cite{Ventura+Alascio} studied the spin dynamics which would result from a charge ordered (CO) phase and the ZP dimer phase, calculating the respective magnons using a model of localized spins.
-Differences between the magnon dispersion of these phases were found, which should make it possible to distinguish them through inelastic neutron scattering (INS) experiments~\cite{Ventura+Alascio} .
+Given the growing debate on the two main scenarios proposed for the ground state of half-doped manganites, Ventura and Alascio~\cite{Ventura+Alascio} studied the spin dynamics which would result from a charge ordered and the ZP dimer phases, calculating the respective magnons using an effective model of localized spins.
+Differences between the magnon dispersion of these phases were found, which would make it possible to distinguish them through inelastic neutron scattering (INS) experiments~\cite{Ventura+Alascio}.
 Indeed, now INS data exist in half-doped manganites, by which it was attempted to shed light on the nature of the ground state and the charge disproportionation present.
-For the layered manganite \LCom{La}{0.5}{Sr}{1.5}, the lower magnon bands measured by INS (below the magnon gap) by Senff \emph{et al.}~\cite{Senff}, could be fitted using a localized spin model in terms of a generalized CE phase, with spins $S_1=2$ and $S_2=1.5$ corresponding to \Mn{3} and \Mn{4} ($ \delta = 0.5$, and $\Delta n=1e^-$), with the inclusion of next-nearest-neighbor (NNN) intra-chain couplings between \Mn{4} ions~\cite{Senff}.
-For the three-dimensional perovskite manganite \Com{Nd}{ 0.5}{Sr}{0.5}, Ulbrich \emph{et al.}~\cite{Ulbrich} found necessary, besides the coupling terms introduced in Ref.~\cite{Senff}, to consider $S_1=1.79$ and $S_2=1.67$ spins , corresponding to \Mn{3.42} and \Mn{3.66} ($\Delta n=0.24e^-$).
-Notice that in Refs.\cite{Senff,Ulbrich}) only magnon bands below $\sim$40 meV were reported.
-More recently, in the work of Johnstone \emph{et al.}~\cite{Johnstone} on the bilayer compound \BCom{Pr}{Ca}{0.9}{Sr}{0.1} two alternative generalized CE ground states were presented as the most satisfactory fits they found to their INS data.
-One, includes exchange couplings up to NNN within the zig-zag chains, between spins on the corner sites (as in Refs.\cite{Senff,Ulbrich}) and among the bridge sites, being corner and bridge sites occupied by equal spins~\cite{Johnstone} of magnitude $S_1= S_2= 7/4 $.
-The alternative fit corresponds to a CE phase, without NNN couplings, but with spins of respective magnitudes $S_1=2.16$ and $S_2=1.34$, corresponding to \Mn{2.68} and \Mn{4.32} (i.e. $\Delta n=1.68e^-$): thus, assuming a charge disproportionation $\delta= 0.82$ which is outside the range $0 \leq \delta \leq 0.5$ indicated by most experiments.
+For example, the experimental lower magnon bands of the layered manganite \LCom{La}{0.5}{Sr}{1.5} could be described by a localized spin model, in terms of the CE phase with valences \Mn{3} and \Mn{4}, including next-nearest-neighbor (NNN) intra-chain couplings between \Mn{4} ions~\cite{Senff}.
+In other cases, like for the three-dimensional \Com{Nd}{0.5}{Sr}{0.5}~\cite{Ulbrich}, the consideration of different spins, $S_1=1.79$ and $S_2=1.67$ corresponding to \Mn{3.42} and \Mn{3.66}, was found necessary to describe the measured spin-wave spectrum.
+More recently~\cite{Ewings}, it was concluded, after comparison with CE, ZP and two dimer phases~\cite{Sikora}, that the best fit for the measured spin excitations of the canonical three-dimensional manganite \Com{Pr}{0.5}{Ca}{0.5} corresponds to a Goodenough phase that includes NNN interactions along the chains, without charge disproportion.
+Notice that in Refs.\cite{Senff,Ulbrich,Ewings}) only magnon bands below $\sim$40 meV were reported, corresponding to the lower magnon branches (below the magnon excitations gap).